Military Recruiter Questions

 (Ans.
 Honorable service in the military entitles you to educational benefits including Montgomery GI Bill and Reserve GI Bill, College Funds, College Loan Repayment Program, Student Loan Deferment, and Tuition Assistance Programs.
 Services also offer various military scholarship programs.

 For incoming students/recruits, there are both the service academies which have competitive enrollments but provide a quality education and ROTC programs at selected colleges.

 Aid amounts vary by service, and recruiters can clarify their service package.)

 7. What is boot camp; how long is it; and how do I prepare?

 (Ans.
 Boot camp or basic training is an introductory training session to prepare you for life in the service.
 Each service has their own basic training facilities, and procedures and the length varies by service: Air Force (6 weeks), Army (9 weeks), Marines (13 weeks), Navy (8 weeks), Coast Guard (8 weeks).
 Training takes place in both classroom and field settings.
 The classroom provides valuable skills and general knowledge, and in the field, you will improve your physical fitness and learn to function as a team in realistic situations.
 At graduation, you will be in the best shape of your life and ready to serve.)

-?
-Some services limit selected occupational fields for females
+- Some services limit selected occupational fields to females